A Combination Theorem for Metric Bundles: Introduction

-In the rest of the paper, we will summarize the conclusion of the above corollary by saying that a metric bundle or a metric graph bundle satisfies a {\bf bounded flaring condition}.
+In the rest of the paper, we will summarize the conclusion of Corollaries \ref{bdd-flaring} and \ref{bdd-flaring-mbdl} by saying that a metric bundle or a metric graph bundle satisfies a {\bf bounded flaring condition}.

 We end this subsection by showing that a metric bundle naturally gives rise to a metric graph bundle, such that the respective base and total spaces are quasi-isometric.
-We recall a general fact that geodesic metric spaces are quasi-isometric to connected graphs (see \cite{gromov-ai} p.7 for a closely related fact).
+But first, we recall the general fact that geodesic metric spaces are quasi-isometric to connected graphs (see \cite{gromov-ai} p.7 or \cite{bridson-haefliger} p.
+152).